Nikitha9n/SecondRepo/README.md

 # SecondRepo

-this is second testing repository
+this is second testing repository. now i will test all details studied by me the day before